jesperfj/craftdocs/docs/index.md

     //expand vert -10

-to expand downwards 10 blocks.
+to expand downwards 10 blocks (you can use any other number).
 You can use `//contract` in a similar way.
 Once you have modified your selected area, it's important that you now actually redefine your region:

     /region redefine <name-of-your-region>

 This is the command that actually sets the new dimensions of the region so don't forget it.

+### Add members to your region

+When you claim a region, you are the region's owner and nobody else can break or place blocks in the region.
+If you want another explorer to share access to your region you can add them as a member:

+    /region addmember <name-of-your-region> <name-of-user>

+You can remove them with

+    /region removemember <name-of-your-region> <name-of-user>

+### Restrict Chest Access in your region

+When you claim your region, only you and its members can open and close doors and break blocks.
+This means you can easily protect your base and prevent others from accessing chests by keeping them behind closed doors.

+But if you forgot to close the door, then a stranger can walk in and open your chests.
+You can protect you chests with the following command:

+    /region flag <name-of-your-region> -g nonmembers chest-access deny